Week 1: In-Class#

 and Message

-Indentation.
-Copy-and-paste the following code into syntax.py
+Now copy-and-paste the following code into syntax.py

 and run it.